nlaeeq/Covid19_DataCleaning/README.md

 **Filtering out locations which are part of United Kingdom:**

 England, Northern Ireland, Scotland and Wales, these all are the part of United Kingdom.
 However they also have been listed separately in the Location column.
-So we will filter out all these rows, as no data has been entered against these locations.
+So I will filter out all these rows, as no data has been entered against these locations.

 **Checking for duplicate values and Country data:**

 There are 195 countries in the world.
 However, the dataset shows a total of 249 rows.

-Upon investigation, it has been found that few territories are added separately in the dataset, which collectively forms the part of a country, as per the above mentioned example of United Kingdom.
+Upon investigation, I discovered some cases where the continent has been listed as a country.
+Further I have also found that few territories are added separately in the dataset, which collectively forms the part of a country, as per the above mentioned example of United Kingdom.

 Moreover, a number of territories exist that lack official recognition as independent nations, yet have provided Covid-19 related information to the World Health Organization.

 **Filtering other Countries and territories having NULL values:**